 Call: 1985 QC: 2008

-Over the last 20 years Mark has been instructed in a number of long-running, large cases and he is used to working as part of a team of lawyers and experts in substantial litigation.
+Over the last 30 years Mark has been instructed in a number of long-running, large cases, including group litigation.
+He is used to working as part of a team of lawyers and experts in substantial litigation.
 He relishes the challenge of working with others to master complex facts and difficult points of law, to make the right tactical decisions, to put forward the best possible case and to achieve the best possible result at the right time.
 Mark welcomes the expertise, insight and contribution that all members of a team can provide.

-Mark is co-author of Cannon & McGurk on Professional Indemnity Insurance (OUP, 2010) and has been an editor of Jackson & Powell on Professional Liability (Sweet & Maxwell, 6th edition, 2007) since the 3rd edition (1992).
+Mark is co-author of Cannon & McGurk on Professional Indemnity Insurance (OUP, 2010; second edition 2016) and has been an editor of Jackson & Powell on Professional Liability (Sweet & Maxwell, 7th edition) since the 3rd edition (1992).

-He is currently chairman of the Professional Negligence Bar Association and is also a member of the Chancery Bar Association, COMBAR, London Common Law & Commercial Bar Association, Tecbar and the Western Circuit.
+He is a former chairman of the Professional Negligence Bar Association and is also a member of the Chancery Bar Association, COMBAR, London Common Law & Commercial Bar Association, Tecbar and the Western Circuit.
 Mark is also a member of the Bar of Northern Ireland.

 B.A.
 (Oxon) (First Class) in Modern History, Lincoln College, Oxford, 1983.
 Part 1B of the Law Tripos (First Class), Robinson College, Cambridge, 1984.
 Called to the Bar of Northern Ireland: 2014.